velohero-com/help/docs/glossary.md

 If no higher FTP was detected, no message is displayed.

 If you want to analyze your maximum power over several workouts, we recommend the "Mean Max Power" analysis (<https://app.velohero.com/charts>).
-This will also show you your best 20 minutes per workout.
+This will also show you your best 20 minutes and 60 minutes per workout.

 ![Screenshot: Select Mean Max Power](img/select-mean-max-power.jpeg)